 If a woman remarries after age 60 (50 if disabled), she may still receive a surviving spouse benefit.
 However, early retirement severely reduces these benefits.
 A young disabled widow or an older widow with no work experience may have no choice but to apply for a reduced benefit at the earliest age of eligibility.
 Social Security offers little incentive for widows to delay benefits, especially if the deceased spouse retired early, as benefits are capped based on the husband's early retirement.

-Severely disabled widows who have not yet reached full retirement age are eligible for early widow benefits, although benefits are reduced as if retirement were a voluntary choice.
+Severely disabled widows who have not yet reached full retirement age are eligible for early widow’s benefits as early as age 50, although benefits are reduced.
 The reduction at age 50 is 28.5 percent.
-Disabled widow benefits are not payable before age 50 and disability must occur within seven years of widowhood or seven years of eligibility for mother benefits (caring for a dependent child under age 16 or disabled).
+Disabled widow’s benefits are not payable before age 50 and disability must have begun within seven years after the death of the spouse or seven years after eligibility for mother’s benefits (caring for a dependent child under age 16 or disabled) has ended.

-There is no gender discrimination in how Social Security benefits are determined.
-Nevertheless, an average female worker generally receives a substantially smaller Social Security check than a male worker.
-In 2011, the average monthly Social Security benefit of a retired man was $1,316, while the average monthly benefit of a retired woman was $1,015.
+While there is no gender discrimination in how Social Security benefits are determined, nevertheless, an average female worker generally receives a substantially smaller Social Security check than a male worker.
+In 2013, the average monthly Social Security benefit of a retired man was $1,382, while the average monthly benefit of a retired woman was $1,071.
 This is explained, in part, because women generally have lower earnings than men.
-For example, in 2011, the median earnings of full-time working age women were $36,500 annually, compared to $48,000 annually for men.
+For example, in 2013, the median earnings of full-time working age women were $39,000 annually, compared to $49,000 annually for men.
 Additionally, women are more likely to spend years outside the workforce devoted to unpaid caregiving.

 Currently, when a woman’s husband dies and she begins to collect widow benefits, total household Social Security benefits decrease by 33 to 50 percent.
 The reduction is larger for households in which both spouses had nearly equal earnings.
 As more women entered the workforce in the second half of the twentieth century, their contribution to total household income increased.
 However, Social Security rules have not been updated to reflect this societal change.
 Consequently this increased share of household income contributed by wives will not result in higher widows' benefits.
 On the contrary, more widows will experience a reduction approaching 50 percent of household income.

-Providing Social Security Credits for Caregivers.
-We recommend that, in computing the Social Security retirement or disability benefit that imputed earnings for up to five family service years would be granted to a worker who leaves or reduces his/her participation in the work force to provide care to children under the age of six or to elderly family members.
+- Providing Social Security Credits for Caregivers.
+In computing the Social Security retirement or disability benefit, imputed earnings for up to five family service years should be granted to a worker who leaves or reduces his/her participation in the work force in order to provide care to children under the age of six or to elderly family members.

-Equalizing Rules for Disabled Widows.
+- Equalizing Rules for Disabled Widows.
 Widows can qualify for disabled widow’s benefits beginning at age 50.
 They are the only disabled persons whose benefits are subject to an actuarial reduction.
-Under our proposal, disabled widows should receive 100 percent of their benefit without any reduction, just like disabled workers, and they would be able to qualify for disabled widow’s benefits at any age.
-Moreover, the seven-year application period should also be eliminated.
+Under our proposal, disabled widows would receive 100 percent of their benefit without any reduction, just like disabled workers, and they would be able to qualify for disabled widow’s benefits at any age.
+Moreover, the seven-year application period would be eliminated.

-Strengthening the COLA.
-We propose that future cost-of-living adjustments (COLAs) be based on the Bureau of Labor Statistics’ experimental Consumer Price Index (CPI) for the Elderly (CPI-E).
-We believe this index more accurately measures the effect of inflation on the price of goods and services that are purchased by seniors than does the current CPI, the CPI-W, which reflects price increases based on the purchasing patterns of urban workers.
+- Strengthening the COLA.
+We propose that future cost-of-living adjustments (COLAs) be based on a fully developed Bureau of Labor Statistics’ Consumer Price Index (CPI) for the Elderly (CPI-E).
+We believe this index would more accurately measure the effect of inflation on the price of goods and services that are purchased by seniors than does the current CPI-W, which reflects price increases based on the purchasing patterns of urban workers.

-Restoring Student Benefits.
+- Restoring Student Benefits.
 Social Security pays benefits to children until age 18, or 19 if they are still attending high school, if a working parent has died, become disabled or retired.
 In the past, those benefits continued until age 22 if the child was a full-time student in college or a vocational school.
 Congress ended post-secondary students’ benefits in 1981.
-This benefit would help women who must defer saving for their retirement because they are assisting their children with college expenses.
+Restoration of this benefit would help women who must defer saving for their retirement because they are assisting their children with college expenses.